astronomer/airflow-guides/guides/error-notifications-in-airflow.md

     ...
 ```

-Any task in this DAG's context will throw a failure email to all addresses in the emails array
+Any task in this DAG's context will send a failure email to all addresses in the emails array

 ## Different Levels of Notifications